Dev-Smart-Academy/Shared-Libraries/README.md

 # Shared Libraries
-Shared Libraries for the learning system
+Shared Libraries for the learning system.